 Observations At the time of the assessment, it was noted that landing floors were fitted with carpet.
-It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings. consideration should be given to replace existing flooring for an approved floor covering that has appropriate fire resistance.
-Residents' storage cupboard doors Upgrade as part of next improvement works Resident's front doors Upgrade as part of next improvement works
+It is understood that carpets have been procured in accordance with BS 5287: 1988 specification for assessment and labelling of textile floor coverings and & BS 4790 Fire Test to Textile Floor Coverings.
+When any refurbishment of the building takes place consideration should be given to replace existing flooring for an approved floor covering that complies to EN 13501-1 for floor coverings in common areas.
+The block has a landlords' electrical distribution board at high level on the ground floor of the common area.
+When any refurbishment of the building takes place consideration should be given to enclosing these electrical distribution boards in a fire resistant cabinet.